amanfredi/standards-events/CONTRIBUTIONS.md

 Make sure the events.avdl is valid.
 One simple way to do this:

     #TODO: proper avdl validation command and response
-    curl -X POST -d @./api.json http://api.apidoc.me/validations

 you should see:

-    {"valid":true,"errors":[]}
+    #TODO

 Pull requests descriptions should be as clear as possible and include a reference to all the issues that they address.
+In github, you can reference an issue by adding a line to your commit description that follows the format:

+    - Fixes #xxx

+  where xxx is the issue number.

 ## Merge approval

 &lt;Protocol&gt; Event Definitions maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.

 A change requires LGTMs from an absolute majority of the MAINTAINERS.
+The Benevolent dictator for life reserves sole veto power.
+We recommend also getting an LGTM from the BDFL in advance of merging to avoid the possibility of a revert.

 #### Small patch exception

-There are several exceptions to the signing requirement.
+There are several exceptions to the merge approval process.
 Currently these are:

 * Your patch fixes spelling or grammar errors.
 * Your patch fixes Markdown formatting or syntax errors in any .md files in